 Most women use birth control to prevent pregnancy and plan their families.
-However, some forms of birth control are helpful in regulating menstrual cycles, cramps, and preventing ovarian cancer, infections, pelvic inflammatory diseases, and other gynecological concerns.
-In choosing the right method of birth control, you must select a method that addresses the problems you have.
+However, some forms are helpful in regulating menstrual cycles, cramps, and preventing ovarian cancer, infections, pelvic inflammatory diseases, and other gynecological concerns.
+In choosing the right method, you must select a method that addresses the problems you have.

 Deciding on the Right Birth Control

 When choosing birth control, you have several basic types available: